Santiago8888/Medium/Software-Pathology.md

 This analysis would bring me two pieces of information:
 1. How productivity compares across different weeks (uniform, with spikes, declining, etc.)
-2. Are there certain sections that hoard resources?
+2. Are there certain sections of the code that hoard resources?

+You can start to see how many variations of these analysis could be performed to learn particular

 #### 4.4 Classify the encountered pathologies.

 #### 4.5 Recommend a treatment.

 ### 5. Next Steps: Turning Software Pathology into a Science

+#### 5.1 A lexicon of diseases

+#### 5.2 An understanding of causality

+#### 5.3 A plethora of treatments

 ### 6. Conclusion